Can I Claim Benefits If I Homeschool My Child in the UK?

 “Are there any homeschool grants or tax benefits?”

 “Is there any homeschooling funding available for people homeschooling on benefits?”

 “Can I claim housing benefit while homeschooling my child?”

-All together now- if you are usually allowed to claim housing benefit then homeschooling will not directly affect this.
+If you are usually allowed to claim housing benefit then homeschooling will not directly affect this.